Scan a document and e-mail it as an attachment using the Scan button on my Brother machine

 Load your document.

-Press the Up or Down arrow key to choose the Scan to PC, and then press OK.
+Press the Up or Down arrow key to display the destination computer you want to send to.

-If the LCD prompts you to enter a PIN, enter the four-digit PIN for the destination computer on the LCD.
+- If the machine's display prompts you to enter a PIN number, enter the 4-digit PIN number for the destination computer, and press OK.

 Do one of the following: